 Restaurant Find: Belon Hong Kong

-Hong Kong’s culinary scene has been reaching new heights with exceptional additions of progressive and culturally-connective dining scenes.
-Without a doubt, Belon Hong Kong is turning heads with its neo-Parisian take and brightly lit yet cosy interior, terrazzo tabletops and wooden and blue leather seating.
-With a warm welcome by the maitre-de through the entrance of the wooden double doors, the music is vibrant and contemporary, carefully selected by Belon’s in-house music staff.
+Hong Kong’s culinary scene is reaching new heights with exceptional additions of progressive and culturally-connective dining scenes.
+Without a doubt, Belon Hong Kong is turning heads with its neo-Parisian take and brightly-lit yet cosy interior, terrazzo tabletops, and wood and blue leather seating.
+After a warm welcome by the maitre-de at the entrance of the wooden double doors, inside the music is vibrant and contemporary, carefully selected by Belon’s in-house music staff.

-Recently opened in March 2016, Belon’s interior design was assigned to architect Sean Dix, a staple amongst the Hong Kong hospitality scene for his previous design of Yardbird, Okra, Ronin, and Carbone to name a few.
+Belon, firmly and conveniently situated on the dynamic and lively Elgin Street in Hong Kong’s Soho district since its opening in March 2016, was designed by architect Sean Dix – a staple among the Hong Kong hospitality scene for his previous design of Yardbird, Okra, Ronin, and Carbone to name a few.

-With a daily printed menu adapting to seasonality, upon my visit I began with a starter selection including tarama and karasumi tart, to rosette de lyon, and oyster tartare paired with the most perfectly balanced sauce.
+A printed menu, which adapts to seasonality, is printed daily.
+A starter selection could include tarama and karasumi tart, to rosette de lyon, and oyster tartare paired with a perfectly balanced sauce.
 Next, a taste of the chestnut tortelloni with fire sardo and shima aji “salad niçoise”.
-A notable mention for their simply incredible foie gras “au torchon” with blackberries, my favourite dish, an unlikely yet completely extraordinary pairing.
+A notable mention is Belon’s incredible foie gras “au torchon” with blackberries: an unlikely yet completely extraordinary pairing.

-The proudly diverse wine list owes due to head sommelier Sandeep Arora presenting carefully selected Australian, French and Italian wines.
-Whilst head bartender’s in-house infused gins championed experimental inventiveness, particularly with the lavender and lemongrass infused gin cocktail.
+The proudly diverse wine list owes itself to head sommelier Sandeep Arora, who presents carefully selected Australian, French and Italian wines.
+The head bartender’s in-house infused gins champion experimental inventiveness, particularly with the lavender and lemongrass-infused gin cocktail.

-For dessert, their sake-poached pear with toasted rice ice cream or their signature dish millefeuille with crispy layers of pastry and amoretti fig jam.
-But what took me to heaven and back was their palet d’or, with effortless chocolate layers that melted in your mouth.
+For dessert, go sake-poached pear with toasted rice ice cream or the signature millefeuille with crispy layers of pastry and amoretti fig jam.
+But for a ride to heaven and back, it’s their palet d’or with effortless chocolate layers that melt in the mouth.

-Most importantly and impressively at Belon is chef Calvert’s dedication to sourcing and serving the finest ingredients, whether sourced in Hong Kong or in abroad, the commitment to the highest quality produce is exceptional.
-Could you call this really French cuisine?
+Most importantly and impressively at Belon is chef Calvert’s dedication to serving the finest ingredients, whether sourced in Hong Kong or in abroad; his commitment to the highest quality produce is exceptional.
+Could you call this French cuisine?
 It’s simply an ingeniously innovative nod to great food.